Learn how to organize all aspects of your life using a bullet journal!

 - Start a Savings Spread.
 Whether it’s your dream holiday to the Caribbean or your two-year-old’s clown party, it’s going to be an extra expense to your normal budget.
 Make a savings goal with how you will make the money and keep track as the savings grow.

 - Create a budget tracker.
 It can be so easy to spend too much when you are buying small items here and there for a party.
-Keep track in your bullet journal.
+Keep track of your bullet journal.

 - Plan Christmas with a Holiday list.
 Don’t ever have that awkward moment where you forgot to buy a present for someone again.
 You can also put gift ideas next to names.